Department of Elementary and Secondary Education Logo

 Massachusetts Charter Schools

+Below are links to the FY2024 tuition and enrollment projections for charter schools and sending districts.
 It is important to note some caveats that may affect the accuracy of these projections.
-While actual enrollment cannot exceed the projection reported by a given charter, enrollment at any specific school district may vary.
+While actual enrollment cannot exceed the projection reported by a given charter, enrollment by individual sending school districts may vary.
 Additionally, each sending district's tuition rate is a function of local spending and subject to change.
-Both districts and charter schools should allow for some margin of error when preparing their FY24 budgets.

 Key Points on Foundation Budget Rates: